viterbox/software-eng-test/readme.md

 You have code a solution that be able to handle the process of a purchase on an ecommerce.
 The information flow must be the following

-1. User registration
-2. User choose order items
-3. User cart checkout
-4. Payment Process
-5. Order is created

-You have to defined the software architecture and explain the reasons why you would select
+You have to defined the software architecture and explain the reasons why you would select it

 ## What We Care About